TulevaEE/onboarding-service/README.md

 **Creating a Database**

-To run Flyway migrations for the first time, set `baseline-on-migrate` flag to true in `application.yml`:
+To run Flyway migrations for the first time, set `baseline-on-migrate` flag to true in `application.yml` under the default Spring profile:
 ```
 spring:
   flyway: